Jobs

 The value should be any string that can be passed to TimeSpan.Parse().
 In the above example the max duration is set to 10 minutes.

 When a job has been running for a longer time than MaxDuration the Admin UI will show a warning message about the jobs duration, and the health check for the job will report a Degraded health status.
+Or be cancelled if automatic cancellation is enabled.
+Read more about automatic cancellation below.

 Disabling a job